suneel0101/django-buddy/README.md

 # Purpose
-Setting up a project an deploying it is always a huge hassle!
+Setting up and deploying a project is always a huge hassle!
 But...not anymore!
 With DjangoBuddy, in just one line you can generate a skeleton app and deploy it to Heroku!
 No caveats.
 Run the command and your site will immediately be live.